tom-seddon/ghouls-revenge/docs/ghouls-revenge.md

 # Ghouls: Revenge

 It's been 40 years since the deadly haunted mansion.
 What horrors has the ghost been cooking up?
-Now, revisit the mansion - and 14 exciting new 4-level situations.
+Now, revisit the mansion - and 15 exciting new 4-level situations.

 But beware!
 Wherever your adventures take you, the ghost is never far behind!
 And... don't expect it to be easy.
+These levels have been constructed deliberately to test you.

-Once the ghost is defeated, or if you admit defeat yourself, use the level editor to devise fresh torments.
+Once the ghost is defeated - or if you admit defeat yourself - use the level editor to devise fresh torments.

 # Running the game